 If you LOVE blue and want more connection here are some ideas:

 Solution: add softness to the room, reduce the conflict of the white and paint the trim and ceiling a soft blue.
-Replace the striped rug which is directing attention out the windows.
+Replace the striped rug with something soft and place it nearer where you’ll get into and out of bed.
 You’ll be surprised.